Vanisri: Personal life

 Vanisri married Dr. Karunkaran in 1978 and left the film industry.
-The couple have a son and a daughter.
-Vanisri returned to film to acting in mother roles from 1989, such as her character in Athaku Yamudu Ammayiki Mogudu (1989).
-She was also in the 1999 Hindi film Main Tere Pyar Mein Pagal, directed by Telugu director K. Raghavendra Rao.
+The couple became parents to a son and a daughter.
+Vanisri returned to acting in mother roles from 1989, such as her character in Athaku Yamudu Ammayiki Mogudu (1989).
+She was appeared in the 1999 Hindi film Main Tere Pyar Mein Pagal, by famous Telugu director K. Raghavendra Rao.

-She lost her son Abhinaya Venkatesha Karthik aged 36 on 23 May 2020 due to cardiac arrest.
+She lost her son Abhinaya Venkatesha Karthik aged 36 on 23 May 2020 to cardiac arrest.